michal-h21/make4ht/README.md

    substantial growth of the CSS file.
 This filter replaces these rules with a common one for elements with the same color value.

+odtfonts

+:  fix styles for fonts that were wrongly converted by `Xtpipes` in the ODT format.

 odtimagesize

 :  set correct dimensions for images in the ODT format.
 It is no longer used, as the dimensions are set by TeX4ht itself.